 This provision requires some sort of "braking" or "damping" mechanism, similar to those provided on elevators, to prevent "free fall" of an occupied platform in the event of a power failure or single failure of any load carrying component.
-The fall rate also applies to the deployment cycle in order to protect any persons waiting close to the car for the lift to deploy when the power fails.
+The fall rate also applies to the deployment cycle in order to protect persons waiting close to the car for the lift to deploy when the power fails.
 This is not a "planned" event which can be anticipated and the slow rate might provide enough time to move out of the way.
-This provision applies only to those lifts which are stowed in a vertical position, generally the so-called "active" lifts, which could fall outward (i.e., unfold) when someone is waiting outside the car.
-Most such lifts with a pow ered deploy cycle simply stop when the power fails.
-Preventing rapid deployment in the event of a single failure of a load carrying component, such as a chain or cable break age, will likely require more ingenuity.
+This provision applies only to those lifts which are stowed in a vertical position, generally the so-called "active" lifts, which could un fold when someone is waiting outside the car.
+Most such lifts with a powered deploy cycle simply stop when the power fails.
+Preventing rapid deployment in the event of a single failure of a load carrying component, such as a chain or cable breakage, will likely require more ingenuity.

 (5) Platform barriers.
 The lift platform shall be equipped with barriers to prevent any of the wheels of a wheelchair or mobility aid from rolling off the lift during its operation.
-A movable barrier or inherent design feature shall prevent a wheelchair or mobility aid from rolling off the edge closest to the vehicle until the lift is in its fully raised position.
-Each side of the lift platform which extends beyond the vehicle in its raised position shall have a barrier a minimum 1-1/2 inches high.
-Such barriers shall not interfere with maneuvering into or out of the aisle.
-The loading-edge barrier (outer barrier) which functions as a loading ramp when the lift is at ground level, shall be sufficient when raised or closed, or a supplementary system shall be provided, to prevent a power wheelchair or mobility aid from riding over or defeating it.
-The outer barrier of the lift shall automatically rise or close, or a supplementary system shall automatically engage, and remain raised, closed, or engaged at all times that the lift is more than 3 inches above the station platform or roadw ay and the lift is occupied.
+A movable barrier or inherent design feature shall prevent a wheelchair or mobility aid from rolling off the edge closest to the car until the lift is in its fully raised position.
+Each side of the lift platform which, in its raised position, extends beyond the car shall have a barrier a minimum 1-1/2 inches high.
+Such barriers shall not interfere with maneuvering into or out of the car.
+The loading-edge barrier (outer barrier) which functions as a loading ramp when the lift is at ground or station platform level, shall be sufficient when raised or closed, or a supplementary system shall be provided, to prevent a power wheelchair or mobility aid from riding over or defeating it.
+The outer barrier of the lift shall automatically rise or close, or a supplementary system shall automatically engage, and remain raised, closed, or engaged at all times that the lift platform is more than 3 inches above the station platform and the lift is occupied.
 Alternatively, a barrier or system may be raised, low ered, opened, closed, engaged or disengaged by the lift operator provided an interlock or inherent design feature prevents the lift from rising unless the barrier is raised or closed or the supplementary system is engaged.

 The first part of this provision covers the barrier (often called a "roll stop") which is intended to prevent the lift user from rolling or stepping off the platform edge closest to the car.
 Some lifts have a flap which rises when the lift is deployed and lowers when the platform reaches the car floor level.
 Other designs depend on the structure of the car itself or a "close-out panel" to prevent falling off the inner edge.
+This feature is particularly important in some applications where a persons' toes can be trapped between the rising lift platform and the underside of the door sill (as explained later, the lift must be designed to accommodate both inward and outward facing of wheelchair and mobility aid users).